kalaspuff/stockholm/README.md

 ## Installation with `pip`
-Like you would install any other Python package, use `pip`, `poetry`, `pipenv` or your weapon of choice.
+Like you would install any other Python package, use `pip`, `poetry`, `pipenv` or your favourite tool.
 ```
 $ pip install stockholm
 ```